Conserving Ag Land: Funding the Williamson Act

 So—how do we achieve what appear to be competing goals?
 How do we preserve California’s rich agricultural heritage and continue feeding the world, while also recognizing that there are many other valid uses for California’s finite expanses of open land?
 It isn’t going to be easy.
 But we can start by funding the Williamson Act—a California law that is supposed to help struggling farmers make a buck in the lean years so they can keep their land in production.

 The Act, like many state programs, has been drastically cut in the past few bad economic years, but with the economy on the rebound, now is the time to put a higher priority on funding it.
 Too often, California farmland is put up on the block simply because of economics.
-If funded, the Williamson Act will allow the people directly involved in land-use decisions make those determinations based on the best use of a specific plot of land, as opposed to what has become available due to the variable economics of farming.
+If funded, the Williamson Act will allow the people directly involved in land-use decisions to make those determinations based on the best use of a specific plot of land, as opposed to what has become available due to the variable economics of farming.

 To be honest, I don’t think the Williamson Act could have kept the five-acre chicken ranch where I grew up in production.
 But there are a lot of acres at similar risk up and down the state.
 The people farming those acres deserve the chance to keep them in production, and the Williamson Act provides that opportunity.